Pituitary Tumor Treatment

 Our patients get the expertise of all members of the pituitary tumor team.
 Patients are discussed at our multidisciplinary tumor board meetings and clinical plans are made and altered.
-This allows for more than one expert opinion in each specialty for consensus.
+This allows for more than one expert opinion in each specialty.

 Pituitary Tumor Symptoms and Diagnosis

 The pituitary gland sits at the base of the brain and controls many important hormones throughout the body.
 Pituitary tumors can disrupt regular hormone production and throw off organs that are controlled by pituitary hormones.

 Pituitary tumors are common and are mostly benign (noncancerous, not malignant).
 Pituitary tumors can often go undetected for years and never cause any symptoms.
 For many patients however, severe symptoms can occur and treatment by medication or surgery is needed.
 Symptoms of pituitary tumors include vision loss, frequent headaches, fatigue, loss of menses, loss of libido, and weight change.
 Each of these symptoms can be caused by other medical conditions.
 If you are experiencing any of these symptoms, notify your primary care provider.

 Pituitary tumors can cause the pituitary gland to decrease hormone production, resulting in a medical condition called hypopituitarism, or can cause the pituitary gland to increase hormone production.
 Both conditions lead to hormone deficiency and will require treatment to regulate hormone levels in the body.